|

 Ich liebe dieses Forum!

-Re:"Light signal" relay? « am: 9.Februar 2022 18:53:35 »
+« am: 9.Februar 2022 18:53:35 »

 No, I have the more common 24v military version.
-However the (English) workshop manual linked here at c303.de is for the 12v civilian version, and this is one of those areas where the civil and military vehicles are quite different Maurice
+However the (English) workshop manual linked here at c303.de is for the 12v civilian version, and this is one of those areas where the civil and military vehicles are quite different cry

 Mo